KarlSchreiner/Rogue-Pong/README.md

 - speed paddle can move
 - width of paddle
+- more paddles // each paddle locks on to next ball
+- more health

 - money printer upgrade-- prints coins on screen when ball hits coin you get upgrade money printer to get more coins